akshell/docs/ref/core/misc.rst

       include(lib, '__init__.js')

-.. function:: setObjectProp(object, name, value, attributes)
+.. function:: setObjectProp(object, name, attributes, value)

    Set property *name* of *object* to *value* with *attributes*.
 There are four property attributes available: